move-coop/parsons/html/_sources/ngpvan.rst.txt

 ===========
 For some methods, VAN allows you to bulk import multiple records to create or modify them.

-The bulk upload endpoint, requires access to file on the public internet as it runs the upload asynchronously.
-Therefore, in order to bulk import, you must pass in cloud storage credentials so that the file can be posted.
-Currently, only S3 is supported.
+The bulk upload endpoint requires access to file on the public internet as it runs the upload asynchronously.
+Therefore, in order to bulk import, you must pass in cloud storage credentials, either AWS S3 or Google Cloud Storage, so that the file can be posted.

 **Bulk Apply Activist Codes**